-New Event
+New Event 8

 Continue >> Cancel

-From Template Monthly community meetup with online registration $ \updownarrow $ $ \Psi $
+From Template Monthly community meetup with online registration ♦

-Event Type Meeting \$
+Event Type Meeting 💠

 After selecting an Event Type, this page will display any custom event fields for that type.

-Campaign - select - \$ \$
+Campaign - select - • • • • • •

-Participant Role Attendee ‡
+Participant Role Attendee \$

-The Role you select here is automatically assigned to people when they register online for this event (usually the default 'Attendee' role). Ψ
+The Role you select here is automatically assigned to people when they register online for this event (usually the default 'Attendee' role). ### The Role you select here is automatically assigned to people when they register online for this event (usually the default 'Attendee' role).

-Participant Listing Disabled \$
+Participant Listing Disabled

-To allow users to see a listing of participants, set this field to 'Name' (list names only), 'Name and Email', or 'Name, Status and Register Date'. 🛡
+To allow users to see a listing of participants, set this field to 'Name' (list names only), 'Name and Email', or 'Name, Status and Register Date'.

 Event Title April Community Meetup

 Please use only alphanumeric, spaces, hyphens and dashes for event names.

 Event Summary